-The /dev/sdX drive names are not persistent, except for the /dev/sda drive name, which always refers to the drive installed in physical slot 0 (zero) of the SMW; the other /dev/sdX names can change with each SMW boot and will change if drives are added, removed, or reordered in the SMW slots.
-Only the /dev/sda drive name may ever be used for the rack-mount SMW for this reason.
+The /dev/sdX drive names are not persistent, except for the /dev/sda drive name, which always refers to the drive installed in physical slot 0 (zero) of the SMW.
+The other /dev/sdX names can change with each SMW boot and will change if drives are added, removed, or reordered in the SMW slots.
+For this reason, the /dev/sda drive name can only be used for the rack-mount SMW.

-Either the by-id naming or the by-path naming should be chosen for the site administrative policy for managing the SMW-install disk drives.
+Choose either the by-id naming or the by-path naming as the site administrative policy for managing the SMW-install disk drives.
 The following documentation provides the steps necessary to implement this selection on the SMW prior to creating an SMW bootable backup drive.